 The council will meet throughout the Academic year (September-May) to further graduate education, mentor faculty and departments who are developing new graduate degrees, and consult with non-academic departments regarding the needs and purposes of graduate programs at Weber State.

-The Graduate Council shall establish policies and procedures for graduate programs.
+The Graduate Council shall establish policies and procedures for graduate programs, including the drafting or amending of sections of the WSU Policies & Procedures Manual and WSU catalog relevant to all graduate programs.
 Such policies and procedures are subject to review by the Faculty Senate as specified in the Weber State University Policies and Procedures Manual, Article C-II, Section 2.1.
+The Graduate Council shall also serve the following functions:

+Formal approval of all new graduate program proposals.

+Formal approval of all substantive and non-substantive graduate program change proposals, including changes in program delivery format deemed substantive.

+Graduate Program Review, which for graduate program reviews shall consist of a subcommittee of the Graduate Council, comprised of faculty servings as graduate program directors, with the Graduate Council Chair and a representative of the Office of the Provost as ex officio members.